-- Systematic expansion in initial fluid perturbations is possible (good convergence properties) and very useful. - Formalism works in praxis (see backup slides for results of "proof of principle" study). - Initial density perturbations have some universal properties that can help to better constrain thermodynamic and transport properties. - Fluid dynamic response allows to access correlation functions of initial perturbations. - Baryon number correlations could allow to constrain heat conductivity.
+- Systematic expansion in initial fluid perturbations is possible and has good convergence properties. - Formalism works in praxis (see also backup slides). - Initial density perturbations have some universal properties that can help to better constrain thermodynamic and transport properties. - Fluid dynamic response allows to access correlation functions of initial perturbations. - Baryon number correlations could allow to constrain heat conductivity.